Ancient African Traditions and Rituals.

 ~ Re PLICC

 People all over the world conceptualize “life” materialistically, including us, Africans.
 We live in a globalized world, which invites all sorts of corruption to old well meaning customs & rituals.
 Africa has been isolated for decades now, this results to slow development.
 Resistance to old ways that are not beneficial isn’t helping our case either.
 The scarcity of resources and global scramble for resources, high prices for food and clothing live poor countries in vulnerable conditions whereby selling your daughter is mere survival act in African countries where the majority of the population live below the poverty line abnormal choices have become the norm.

 Young men, also often loose their lives year in and year out in South Africa during this ritual of entering manhood called initiation.
 Yet the government has not banned this practice completely.
 When we all know that a circumcised penis does not equate to human transformation (which is real human growth) but only a matter of hygiene, therefore performing this in a hospital environment minimize the risks of lost lives.
-Because in reality boy into a man is inward process and has little in relation to outward physical changes; it is the body inside our brain that needs spiritual initiation.
+In reality a child to an adult or a boy into a man growth process is 90% inward process and has less to do outward physical changes; it is the body inside our brain that needs spiritual initiation.

-In Kenya and other parts of WestAfrica it is women who go through circumcision which is a female genital mutilation whereby it often include the complete or partial removal of the clitoris, some women loose their lives as well during the ritual as this is done in villages where there is also minimal lighting.
+In Kenya and other parts of WestAfrica it is women who go through circumcision which is a female genital mutilation whereby it often include the complete or partial removal of the clitoris, some women loose their lives as well during this ritual as this is done in villages where there is also minimal lighting.